 Want to develop a winning content marketing strategy for your organization?
 Then take up the Advanced Content Marketing Course.
 Enroll now!

-Content marketers today are exploring newer forms of content, and businesses are willing to try them out because they see value in them.
-While written, printed content is losing its charm, online audiovisual content like videos, live streaming, and webinars are drive results.
-Written forms of content like eBooks, infographics are also emerging as valuable assets in the content marketing arsenal.
+Content marketers today are exploring new forms of valuable content that businesses are willing to test.
+While written, printed content is losing its charm, online audio-visual content like videos, live streaming, and webinars are seeing impressive results.
+Written forms of content like eBooks, infographics are also emerging as valuable assets in an organization’s content marketing arsenal.

-With newer ways of marketing being explored ever so frequently now, missing out on one or a few content marketing channels can result in loss of leads and business opportunities for companies.
-For this purpose, we’ve compiled the top content marketing trends you should watch for in 2021, and some of the job opportunities that are emerging because of them.
+As marketing strategies continue to grow and diversify, missing out on one or a few content marketing channels can result in a loss of leads and opportunities for companies.
+For this purpose, we’ve compiled the top content marketing trends you should watch for in 2022, and some of the job opportunities that are emerging because of them.

 1. Dynamic, Personalized Content

-The modern consumer wants a highly personalized user experience and almost instantly rejects generalized information that's not relevant to them.
+The modern consumer expects a highly personalized user experience and almost instantly rejects generalized information that's not relevant to them.
 CMI's 2019 B2B report indicates that prioritizing customer's needs was one of the successful marketing strategies last year.
-Customers prefer informational, trustworthy, and messages that can guide them throughout the buyer journey and help them make informed decisions.
+Customers are looking for informational, trustworthy, and messages that can guide them throughout the buyer journey and help them make informed decisions.

 2019 Trends in Personalization Survey Report from Evergage suggests that personalization helps advance customer relationships, with 70% marketers claiming it has a "strong" or "powerful" impact.
 About 85% of the respondents agree that their customers and prospects expect a personalized marketing experience.
 When asked about the benefits of adding personalization to their content strategy, marketers said that it helps in delivering better customer experiences, increasing loyalty, and generating measurable lift/ROI.
 The email was the most personalized channel in 2019, followed by website, in-person, online advertising, mobile app, and web applications.

-With businesses focussing on creating new and engaging ways to communicate with and retain the attention of their customers, this trend of personalization will continue in 2020 as well.
+With businesses focusing on creating new and engaging ways to communicate with and retain the attention of their customers, this trend of personalization will continue throughout 2022 and beyond.

 2. The Rise of Virtual Reality (VR), Augmented Reality (AR), Chatbots, and Interactive Content

-Visual-forward platforms with augmented reality and virtual reality will continue to be a hot trend in 2020.
+Visual-forward platforms with augmented reality and virtual reality will continue to be a hot trend in 2022.
 AR (augmented reality) amplifies the real world around you, enabling users to see virtual items or information while looking at real things.
-Snapchat's lenses that take a selfie is an authentic example of AR.
+Snapchat's ability to apply static and moving lenses to a selfie is an authentic example of AR.

-Businesses can utilize the power of chatbots to build and engage in a trustworthy relationship with their customers.
-At a time, a large number of visitors may be visiting your website, so it's advantageous to have a machine that can answer hundreds of customers at once instead of having a handful of customer service representatives.
+Businesses can utilize the power of chatbots to build a trustworthy relationship with their customers.
+Having a machine that can answer hundreds of customers at once is beneficial when many visitors may be visiting your website instead of having a handful of customer service representatives.
 Moreover, chatbots are faster, less invasive, and cost-effective.

 As it is said, "seeing is believing, "video remains a crucial component at every stage in the customer journey and creating brand awareness.
 Indeed, users don't necessarily watch a video with the intention of buying, but they're open to discovery.
 And, videos can kick-start action and sometimes purchases too.
 Today’s users prefer video over all other forms of content to acquire information on new products and services.
 Increasingly, live video is being integrated with interactive content like polls and session feedback.

-Although the number of podcast listeners has nearly tripled over the last ten years in the US, podcasts are not very much in use presently.
-And a majority of businesses are unaware of the true potential behind podcasts.
+Although the number of podcast listeners has nearly tripled over the last ten years in the US, podcasts are not many businesses are fully aware of the true potential behind the medium.
 Podcasts are a perfect combination of information and entertainment with light-hearted banter.
 They are undoubtedly engaging and a useful medium for businesses and listeners alike.
 Here's an example of a podcast of a webinar:

 A great example of a highly captivating podcast is Marketing School by Neil Patel and his co-host, Eric Sue.
 Patel's podcasts touch all aspects of digital marketing including, inbound marketing, account-based marketing, influencer marketing, search engine optimization, conversion optimization, content creation, social media marketing, and more.
 Marketing School posts new episodes every day, and each episode is only about 5 minutes long but packed with tips, tactics, strategies, and insights on a particular topic.